 According to a report from Boston.com, two Rhode Island cities—Providence and Central Falls—have officially scored an important victory for immigrant rights against the federal government.
 Federal officials are dropping an appeal that sought to force local police officers in these cities to cooperate closely with immigration agents.
 Notably, both Providence and Central Falls are sanctuary cities.
-Here, our Boston immigration lawyer explains the key things to know about this story.
+Here, our immigration lawyer explains the key things to know about this story.

 The Stakes: How Much Authority Does the Federal Government have Over Local Policing?

 Similar to many other localities across the country, Providence and Central Falls both have sanctuary city policies in place.
 Broadly speaking, these types of policies limit the cooperation between local law enforcement officers and federal immigration agencies, such as DHS and ICE.

 Both cities had applied for and received a law enforcement-related financial grant from the federal government in the 2017 Fiscal Year.
 The Trump Administration tried to block that money—denying an approval that was already made—unless the cities relented and dropped their sanctuary policies.